Miltonly/Streets/Laundon Terrace

 Which schools serve Laundon Terrace?

-Public elementary students attend Sam Sherratt Public School, walkable from the street; Catholic elementary students go to St. Scholastica Catholic Elementary.
-Secondary catchment is Craig Kielburger Secondary School for public and Bishop P.F.
-Reding Catholic Secondary School for Catholic.
+Public elementary draws to Sam Sherratt PS and Catholic to Our Lady of Fatima or St. Scholastica, all within a five-minute drive.
+Secondary catchment is Craig Kielburger SS for public and Bishop P.F.
+Reding for Catholic.

 How far is Laundon Terrace from Toronto?

-The drive to Milton GO Station takes about five minutes, and the train to Union Station runs around 60 minutes, making the total commute roughly 65 minutes.
-Driving to Toronto downtown takes about an hour outside peak times.
+The drive to Milton GO Station takes about five minutes, and the train to Union runs roughly 60 minutes, making the total commute around 65 minutes.

 What's the rental market like on Laundon Terrace?

-Rental activity is minimal, with only one recent lease for a four-bedroom unit at around $4,250 per month.
-The market here is more oriented toward owner-occupiers.
+Rental activity is limited, with one recent four-bedroom townhouse leasing around $4,250.
+The market here is primarily owner-occupied.

 Who is Laundon Terrace a good fit for?